catherinecc/DSA_30_days/src/Multithreading/Readme.md

        */

-Synchronized data structures
+**Synchronized data structures**
 BlockingQueue

-Use ConcurrentHashMap for maps, CopyOnWriteArrayList for read-heavy lists, and BlockingQueue for producer–consumer setups.
+ConcurrentHashMap for maps,
+CopyOnWriteArrayList for read-heavy lists,
+BlockingQueue for producer–consumer setups.
 Avoid legacy classes like Vector and Hashtable unless absolutely needed for compatibility.

-Exceptions
+**Exceptions**
 Exception in thread "Thread-1" java.lang.IllegalMonitorStateException: current thread is not  - when wait is called on non-synchronized method